FAQ

 Section titled “Comparison”How does Actionbase compare to Neo4j?

-Section titled “How does Actionbase compare to Neo4j?”Actionbase is not a competitor to Neo4j.
+Section titled “How does Actionbase compare to Neo4j?”Actionbase is not a general-purpose graph database.

 How does Actionbase compare to traditional RDBMS?

-Section titled “How does Actionbase compare to traditional RDBMS?”Actionbase is not a replacement for traditional RDBMS.
+Section titled “How does Actionbase compare to traditional RDBMS?”Actionbase is not a replacement for RDBMS.

-- Actionbase is a specialized database for serving user interactions at scale
+- Actionbase — specialized for user interactions at scale, with write-time materialization

 Use Cases